lgarron/repo/README.md

 Usage: repo <COMMAND>

 Commands:
-  version      Perform operations on the repo version publish      Publish boilerplate  Set up boilerplate for the repo setup        Set up a repository checkout vcs          Get information about the current VCS workspace    Get information about the current workspace completions  Print completions for the given shell help         Print this message or the help of the given subcommand(s)
+  version       Perform operations on the repo version publish       Publish boilerplate   Set up boilerplate for the repo setup         Set up a repository checkout vcs           Get information about the current VCS workspace     Get information about the current workspace dependencies  Operate on dependencies completions   Print completions for the given shell help          Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help